ipalai/SpinningClusters/Test_6/README.txt

 Workflow:
 Clusters are extracted through the Jupyter Notebook extractcluster.ipynb.
 This takes a simulation result from Test_5 (where clusters are rigid bodies and no folding could happen), goes to a specific timestep, runs the clustering algorithm, and produces one read_data file for every cluster, that LAMMPS can use as input for a new simulation.
 Clusters too close to the boundaries of the box are discarded (Test_5 doesn't have periodic boundary conditions) and clusters smaller than a certain size (e.g. 10) are also discarded.
 The center of mass of each cluster is shifted to the center of the box.
 After that, the make_simulation_extractedcluster.py routine writes LAMMPS input scripts for simulations where clusters are not rigid bodies and rotation of single colloids is re-enabled (as in Test_2).
 If needed, python submits the job to the cluster.

+File names:
+Files of all types (Scripts, Configurations, Results and ClustersStatistics) are organised as follows.
+The name of the folder they are in, after "CluFrom" is the name of the original Test_2 simulation from which they are extracted.
+The name of the file contains the number of cluster (as extracted from the original Test_2 simulation) followed by the parameters at which the new simulation is run (e.g. different external torque eT).